 When you think about all the great things that you have done, all your victories, all the wins that you have created in your life, you feel good almost instantly.

-This is why this thinking is so powerful.
+This is why reverse-gap thinking is so powerful.
 Thinking about your accomplishments actually makes you feel grateful and driven.

 Building and maintaining your momentum is extremely important when it comes to achieving your goals.
 People fail to follow through their plans because they lose their momentum somewhere along the line.